 While this is a new area, it is promising to see countries like Norway making green shipping part of its economic recovery plan: The country pledged to build new vessels with zero-emission technologies, such as hydrogen and batteries, to cut emissions and create jobs.

 Every $1 invested in increasing the production of sustainably sourced ocean-based proteins is estimated to yield $10 in benefits.
 Meeting the increased demand for ocean-based protein to provide a healthy diet for 9.7 billion people by 2050 — which would replace a percentage of emissions-intensive, land-based protein sources — can be achieved through reforming fishing and increasing sustainable aquaculture.

 Both measures will deliver wide-ranging benefits like better consumer health, higher revenues for fishers, lower greenhouse gas emissions, reduced land-based conflicts and lower water use.
 Sustainably scaling up aquaculture will also be key to meeting global food security targets by providing essential nutrition to low- and middle-income countries.

-Sustainable ocean-based investments can help generate jobs and boost economic recovery in the short-term.
-While this paper assesses total net benefits over a 30-year time horizon, many of these benefits start accruing within ten years.
+While our paper assesses total net benefits over a 30-year time horizon, many of these benefits start accruing within 10 years.
+This makes ocean-based solutions well-suited to help generate jobs and boost economic recovery in the wake of the COVID-19 pandemic.